Pentacene: Monomeric pentacene derivatives

-This equilibrium is entirely in favor of the methylene compound.
+This equilibrium is entirely in favor of the methylidene compound.
 Only by heating a solution of the compound to 200 °C does a small amount of the pentacene develop, as evidenced by the emergence of a red-violet color.
 According to one study the reaction mechanism for this equilibrium is not based on an intramolecular 1,5-hydride shift, but on a bimolecular free radical hydrogen migration.
-In contrast, isotoluenes with the same central chemical motif easily aromatize.

 Pentacene reacts with elemental sulfur in 1,2,4-trichlorobenzene to the compound hexathiapentacene.
 X-ray crystallography shows that all the carbon-to-sulfur bond lengths are roughly equal (170 pm); from this, it follows that resonance structures B and C with complete charge separation are more significant than structure A.